SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 frozen java processes, or restart your machine.
 Memory leaks sometimes occur with bugs in plugins, which can take time to isolate.

-Malformed config file (eg. bad editing)
+Malformed Config File (eg. Bad Editing)
 ---------------------------------------

 **Symptom**: One (or more) plugins refuse to load, or behave in